Photovoltaic cells convert sunlight into electricity

 - PV systems can supply electricity in locations where electricity distribution systems (power lines) do not exist, and they can also supply electricity to an electric power grid.

 - PV arrays can be installed quickly and can be any size.

 - The environmental impact of PV systems is minimal.

-The first practical PV cell was developed in 1954 by Bell Telephone researchers who were examining the sensitivity of a properly prepared silicon wafer to sunlight.
+The first practical PV cell was developed in 1954 by Bell Telephone researchers.
 Beginning in the late 1950s, PV cells were used to power U.S. space satellites.
-PV cells were next widely used for small consumer electronics like calculators and watches and were used to provide electricity in remote or off-grid locations where there were no electric power lines.
+Then, they were widely used for small consumer electronics like calculators and watches.
+By the late 1970s, PV panels were providing electricity in remote or off-grid locations that did not have electric power lines.
 Since 2004, most of the PV panels installed in the United States have been in grid-connected systems on homes, buildings, and central-station power facilities.
-Technology advances, lower costs for PV systems, and various financial incentives and government policies helped to greatly expand PV use since the mid-1990s.
-There are now hundreds of thousands of grid-connected PV systems installed in the United States.
+Technological advances, lower costs for PV systems, and various financial incentives and government policies have helped to greatly expand PV use since the mid-1990s.
+Hundreds of thousands of grid-connected PV systems are now installed in the United States.